-There has been a percentage reduction in the overall total of referrals from number Gateway over the past year from 21% - 14% and a marked increase in referrals from GPs.
+There has been a total percentage reduction in the overall total number of the number of Gateway referrals over the past 2 years from 21% - 14% and a marked increase in referrals from GPs.

 However the biggest percentage increase from 6 to 11% is from Adult Mental Health Services.
 This may partly attributable to the new Emotional Health and Well-being Hubs and greater awareness through the Think Child Think Family initiative.
-Also Hub co-ordinators have been proactive in engaging with adult mental health support for parents.
-Many parents referred to hubs have mental health issues alongside other family support needs such as debt, managing children's behaviour and parenting a child with a disability.
+Also Hubs have been proactive at engaging with adult mental health support for parents.
+Many parents referred to hubs have mental health issues alongside other family support needs such as debt ,managing children's behaviour and parenting a child with a disability.

-Also there has been an increased number of referrals from schools and self referrals.
-As Hubs become better established in local communities parents approach them directly for support.
+Also there has been increased number of referrals from schools and self referrals.
+As Hubs become better established in local communities parents approach services for support directly.